mtn/ostep-notes/sources/persistence.md

 Polling is inefficient, though, so we replace them with interrupts.
-The OS would instead issue the request, put the calling process to sleep, and the device will raise a _hardware interrupt_ when it's done executing, triggering an _interrupt handler_.
+The OS would instead issue the request, put the calling process to sleep, and the device will raise a _hardware interrupt_ when it's done executing, triggering an _interrupt handler_ and waking the process.

-In general, this approach is quite a bit better.
+In general, this approach is quite a bit better because it allows computation and IO to overlap.
 However, for fast devices where the request would be satisfied by the first time polling, it can actually be slower.
 To combat this, a _two-phased_ approach which first polls and then switches to interrupts can be used.
 One other performance optimization is _coalescing_, where interrupts aren't immediately delivered to the CPU in the hopes that more interrupts will come in, allowing multiple to be handled at a time.

 Another downside is the possibility of live-lock: we don't want the OS to constantly be stuck serving interrupt handlers rather than actually running user-level processes.
+We can avoid this by periodically switching between polling and using interrupts as well.

 ### More Efficient Data Movement With DMA